Indoor Spider Control and Spider Traps

 Foundation "Perimeter" Treatment

 If you are finding more than just the occasional spider indoors, or you are especially sensitive to them, consider treating the exterior of your home with an insecticide barrier.
 This barrier will slow the movement of wandering-type spiders from outside to inside.
-To establish the barrier you'll need to spray a 6"-12" band of insecticide on the foundation starting from where the house siding ends to the soil (this is sometimes called a "perimeter spray").
-Onslaught Microencapsulated Insecticide is a good choice for this application because the microencapsulation makes it long-lasting compared to non-encapsulated insecticides.
+To establish the barrier you'll need to spray a 6"-12" band of insecticide on the house foundation starting from where the siding ends to the top of the soil (this is sometimes called a "perimeter spray").
+Onslaught Microencapsulated Insecticide (see brown recluse spider at our main LivingWithBugs site for details) is a good choice for this application because the microencapsulation makes it long-lasting compared to non-encapsulated insecticides.

 __________